alex3dd/dockerfile-patch/README.md

 image facts: osfamily, operatingsystem, kernelrelease and architecture).

-The system facts gathered can be used to patch your Dockerfile with a Jinja2 template that can use the Docker image system facts to render a customized patch between 'FROM image:release' and the reste of your Dockerfile.
+The system facts gathered can be used to patch your Dockerfile with a Jinja2 template.
+The Jinja2 template can use the facts to render a customized patch between 'FROM image:release' and the reste of your Dockerfile.

 ## Example